About CTA Reporting

-Serving Texas Business Owners in New Federal Regulations
+Serving Business Owners in New Federal Regulations in Texas

 The Corporate Transparency Act (CTA) is a significant piece of federal legislation enacted to enhance corporate ownership transparency.
 The CTA’s new regulations are designed to prevent corporate corruption through illicit business activities, such as using shell companies for money laundering, terrorism financing, tax violations, and other forms of corporate fraud or misconduct.